xing1357/SimpleOS/README.md

 # SimpleOS
- Operating System Coded in Assembly and C
+ Operating System Coded in Assembly and C. Has a Virtual Filesystem, Simple Shell, GDT and IDT, and more.
+Planning to add a FAT filesystem, networking, and a GUI.

 ## Run
 To run the OS, you can download VM software.